 Staying active helps us to keep healthy in body and mind.
 A small change can actually make a big difference.
-For most people, 2½ hours of moderate activity over a week will help keep you in good general health.
-One way to approach this is to do 30 minutes on at least 5 days a week.
+Adults should aim to be active daily.
+Over a week, activity should add up to at least 150 minutes (2½ hours) of moderate intensity activity in bouts of ten minutes or more – one way to approach this is to do 30 minutes on at least five days a week.

 Each day, all your activities count towards your overall exercise total whether you are active for 10 minutes here and there, or for a block of 30 minutes.

-Our local Wellbeing services now have Physical Activity Coordinators available to help people return to fitness or activity by finding new activities and setting goals.
-If you would like to find out more about getting more active with the support of a Physical Activity Coordinator, contact your local Wellbeing service.
+Our local Wellbeing Advisors are available to help people return to fitness by finding new activities and setting realistic goals.
+If you would like to find out more about getting active with the support of a Wellbeing Advisor please contact your local Wellbeing service.

-For more ideas about how to get active, visit the NHS Choices website.
+For more ideas about how to get active, visit the One You website.